SAME Guam Post Scholarship Program

 For questions or more information, please contact Scholarships Chairperson Tor Gudmundsen at firstname.lastname@example.org.

 Annual Charlie Corn Scholarship Golf Tournament Facts

 The Charlie Corn Scholarship Golf Tournament

 Guamanians in tune with the island’s golf scene are probably familiar with the annual Society of American Military Engineers’ Charlie Corn Scholarship Golf Tournament.
-The Charlie Corn Golf Tournament is the longest running (since1978) annual charity benefit event on Guam.
+The Charlie Corn Golf Tournament is the longest running (since 1978) annual charity benefit event on Guam.
 Sponsored by the Guam Post of the Society of American Military Engineers (SAME), it benefits those young men and women studying engineering or architecture at an accredited college or university with the intention of offering their professional services on Guam or neighboring islands after graduation.
-For the 2016-2017 academic year, the Guam SAME Post awarded 11 scholarships totaling $30,000, varying in size from $2,000 to $5,000.
-For the 2017-2018 academic year, the Guam SAME Post expects to award approximately ten scholarships, also varying in size from $2,000 to $5,000; the expected total will also be approximately $30,000.
+For the 2018-2019 academic year, the Guam SAME Post awarded 13 scholarships totaling $34,000, varying in size from $2,000 to $3,500.
+For the 2019-2020 academic year, the Guam SAME Post expects to award approximately ten scholarships, also varying in size from $2,000 to $5,000; the expected total will be approximately $30,000.

 Quick but Amazing Facts

-• Awardees are invited to attend a Guam Post Lunch Meeting where they are recognized for their academic and other achievements.
+- Awardees are invited to attend a SAME Guam Post General Membership Meeting where they are recognized for their academic and other achievements.